AimonShakil/Applied_Gen_AI/01_Generative_AI/readme.md

 # Generative AI and LLMs

 Definition: Generative AI refers to a subset of artificial intelligence that involves creating new content, such as images, text, music, and more, rather than simply analyzing or interpreting existing data.
-It uses machine learning models, particularly generative models, to produce outputs that are novel and often indistinguishable from human-created content. 🌟🫧
+It uses machine learning models, particularly generative models, to produce outputs that are novel and often indistinguishable from human-created content.

+Key Technologies
+Generative Adversarial Networks (GANs):

+Components: Consist of two neural networks, a generator and a discriminator, that are trained together.
+Function: The generator creates fake data, while the discriminator evaluates it against real data.
+Through this adversarial process, the generator improves its ability to create realistic content.
+Variational Autoencoders (VAEs):

+Components: Comprised of an encoder and a decoder.
+Function: The encoder compresses input data into a latent space representation, and the decoder generates new data from this representation, often used for creating images.
+Transformer Models:

+Components: Use self-attention mechanisms to process input data.
+Function: Models like GPT (Generative Pre-trained Transformer) can generate coherent and contextually relevant text, as well as code, based on large-scale training datasets.

 🈸 Applications
 Text Generation: